Room: CIS 1040

-Daniel Zantedeschi is an associate professor in the Information Systems and Decision Sciences Department, joining the full-time faculty in August, 2019.
+Daniel Zantedeschi is an assistant professor in the School of Information Systems and Management, joining the full-time faculty in August, 2019.
 He comes from the Fisher College of Business at The Ohio State University, where he was an assistant professor in marketing and logistics.
 Prior to that, he was an assistant professor in the Muma College of Business where he was affiliated with the Center for Analytics and Creativity and the Interdisciplinary Consortium for Data Sciences.

 His research interests include digital multi-channel Attributi9on, Advertising, Pricing and promotions management and various topics in statistical methodology, data science and computer skills.